How to Setup Jitsi Meet Server on Azure/AWS/GCP (Video Conferencing)

 sudo nano /etc/hosts

-Add the ip address, then localhost followed by the domain name you want to use as below:
+Add the Server Public IP address, followed by the domain name you want to use as below:

 Important: Make sure the domain name you are using resolves to the servers IP address before moving to the next step, otherwise you will experience issues with connectivity and performance using Jitsi as the installation relies on resolving the domain name to setup the certificates.
 It can take some DNS providers upto 48 hours to propagate DNS changes.